fvwmorg/fvwm/manpages/fvwm.rst

   other ways to invoke a menu too).
 This is usually done in the configuration file.

-Fvwm menus are extremely configurable in look and feel.
-Even the slightest nuances can be changed to the user’s liking, including the menu item fonts, the background, delays before popping up sub menus, generating menus dynamically and many other features.
+|fvwm| menus are extremely configurable in look and feel.
+Even the
+slightest nuances can be changed to the user’s liking, including the menu item fonts, the background, delays before popping up sub menus, generating menus dynamically and many other features.
 Please refer to